 Twin fin surfboards can feature either fins or keels.

-While the term “keel fin” is sometimes used to describe any sort of fin, it describes a specific design.
+While the term “keel fin” is sometimes used to describe any sort of fin on all sorts of watercraft, it describes a specific design for surfboards.

 A twin fin setup features two side fins that are similar in appearance to the side fins you’d find on a thruster or a quad – sometimes a little deeper.